FAQs about Waivers from Corporate Practice Restrictions for Special Education Schools and Early Intervention Provider Agencies

 - Section 59.15(g)(5) allows an entity to submit an amended application to include additional professional services.
 In the case of an early intervention agency program or special education school applying for a waiver, would the Office of the Professions seek the input of NYSDOH or NYSED in regard to those entities?

 - Section 29.18 of the Regents Rules indicates that an entity holding a waiver is subject to the same disciplinary procedures and protections as a licensed individual or professional corporation.
-Will this process allow for the disclosure of information to the NYSDOH regarding the investigation and resulting decision for those entities which are EI agencies?
+Will this process allow for the disclosure of information to the NYSDOH regarding the investigation and resulting decision for those entities which are Early Intervention agencies?

 - Where can I access more information?